rawmind0/rancher-traefik/README.md

   - true: the service will be published as *service_name.stack_name.traefik_domain*
   - stack: the service will be published as *stack_name.domain*.
 WARNING: You can have collisions inside services within your stack
   - false: the service will not be published
+- traefik.alias = < alias >			# Alternate names to route rule.
+Multiple values separated by ",".
+WARNING: You could have collisions BE CAREFULL
 - traefik.domain = < domain.name >	# Domain names to route rules.
 Multiple domains separated by ","
 - traefik.path = < path >		    # Path to route rule.
 Multiple domains separated by ","
 - traefik.port = <port>				# port to expose throught traefik